Dan Botwe: Political life

 While at KNUST, he was elected as the national secretary of the National Union of Ghana Students (NUGS) from 1982 to 1983.
 His election coincided with the beginning of the military rule led by the Provisional National Defence Council.
 His activism and criticism of the ruling elite resulted in him being targeted as a troublemaker.
 He was sentenced to exile with other Ghanaians to the Ivory Coast.
 He later returned to Ghana and worked as a computer analyst at the Ghana cocoa board from 1985 to 1993 before moving into a private business.

 Botwe contested and won the New Patriotic Party General Secretary election in 1998.
 He was instrumental in the election of John Kufour as President of Ghana in the 2000 general election.
 He served in other various capacities in the party, including the National Treasurer of the Youth Wing of the New Patriotic Party, and Director of Operations and Research at the National Headquarters.
 He has been described by President Akufo-Addo as "a heavy hitter, a political weight", for his achievement in taking the New Patriotic Party out of the opposition and into the government in 2001.
+Currently, he has been appointed as the National Campaign Chairman for Vice President Alhaji Dr. Mahamadu Bawumia’s campaign team.